stabai/readysetgo/README.md

 minikube start
 ```

-Then, run this and follow terminal instructions to load the Tilt console:
+Then, run Tilt and follow the instructions in the terminal to open the web console:

 ```shell
 tilt up